Southern Stingray Facts

 Southern Stingray Physical Description

 The amazing Southern Stingray represents an approximately average-sized member of its Order.
-The animal nevertheless merits its own level of appreciation.
-The marine creature still possesses characteristics that make it worthy of note and respect from mankind.
+The animal nevertheless merits its own level of appreciation from its observers.
+The marine creature still possesses physical characteristics that make it worthy of note and respect from mankind.

-Like the majority of its relatives, the intriguing fish also presents a certain degree of the physiological trait of sexual dimorphism.
+Like the great majority of its numerous relatives on earth, the intriguing fish also presents a certain degree of the physiological trait of sexual dimorphism.
 In its case, this manifests itself in terms of simple measurements.
 Specifically, the females attain greater average dimensions than the male.

-The difference is greater than in some species, though.
-Females typically reach a maximum disc width of roughly 59 in (150 cm).
-The males, however, rarely exceed 26 in (67 cm) in this aspect.
+The difference develops as far greater than in some species, though.
+Females typically reach a maximum disc width equaling roughly 59 in (150 cm).
+The males, however, rarely exceed 26 in (67 cm) in this specific aspect.
 Though quite rare, exceptional examples do occur, regardless of gender.

-Again following the pattern of other rays, this species has a highly flattened body shape.
+Again following the pattern common among other rays, this species has a highly flattened body shape.
 It’s diamond-shaped in design, and also much more angular than others of its kind.
 This unique characteristic easily distinguishes it from the many other species in its Order.

-The upperside of the body of the Southern Stingray generally presents a background that ranges from dark green to olive-brown in adults.
-In the young, this appears as dark gray.
+The upperside of the body of the Southern Stingray generally presents a background that ranges from a dark green color to an olive-brown in adults.
+In the young, however, this usually appears as dark gray.
 Meanwhile, the underside most often shows degrees of a dull, off-white shade.

-Its eyes also develop on the top of the flat body, along with the spiracles, through which it breathes.
-The tail develops as extremely elongated, measuring significantly longer than the disc.
+The eyes of this true wonder of evolution also develop on the top of the flat body, along with the spiracles, through which it breathes.
+The tail develops as extremely elongated, measuring much longer than the disc.
 At its base, this impressive appendage also hosts a lengthy, serrated spine.

 - Kingdom: Animalia